 Choreo-Lab provides space for communication, development of methods and dance material as well as rehearsal and performance situations in different local contexts.
 The aim of Choreo-Lab is to train, challenge and develop further choreographic skills, and evaluate them.
 It allows to try out new working methods, different styles and aesthetics and to receive a direct feedback and reflection during the process.
 Choreo-Lab is a liberating and challenging playground.
 For the dancers it is a great opportunity to look into and taste choreographic procedure, get to know different choreographers and try out various styles and methodologies.
 Examples: http://vimeo.com/89866946 password: choreolab2013 and http://vimeo.com/55236690

-urban & nature
+urban and nature

-Essentials for a class
+essentials for a class

-information & bookings: email@example.com Andrea got her dance teacher education at the Rotterdamse Dansacadmie (now Codarts) in Modern Dance (Graham, Limon, Cunningham), Contemporary Dance, Improvisation and Classical Ballet.
-Throughout her career Andrea practices, studies and researches intensively and continuously Contemporary Dance, partnering, improvisation, contact improvisation, Yoga as well as speaking and singing on stage.
-She also did study and includes some elements or technical skills of those techniques in her teaching: Aikido, Dance Trapeze and aerial techniques, Breakdance, tap dance, different styles of folks dance, Thai Chi, bally dance and Tango.
-She is continuously developing her dancing and teaching skills through her research and practice and by collaborating with inspiring teachers, dancers and choreographers.
-Some of the teachers and colleagues who inspire and influence Andrea’s approach of teaching are: Inaki Azapailla (Contemporary Dance, partnering), David Zambrano (flying low, passing through), Gert van Leeuwen (Yoga Critical Alignment and meditation), Hanneke Koks (voice classes), Wiebe Gotink (singing classes), Frey Faust (Axis Syllabus), Andrew Morrish (solo improvisation, sound and language improvisation), Melissa Ellberger (ongoing research: Breakdance & Dance Trapeze and New Circus meets Contemporary Dance, site specific practices), Peter Kadar (bollwerk: co-teaching giving and taking weight, partnering, improvisation skills & games).
-Together with her former colleagues from the Hans Hof Ensemble Andrea invented a specific approach of working with sets, props, costumes and dance partners, which she developed further and recesses ongoing through her choreographical work with bollwerk.
-To bring those techniques and methodologies back to class situations, she translates them into physical exercises, movement quality researches and improvisation tasks, performance skill- practices as well as outdoor and site specific (dance) practices.
+I like to learn from other disciplines and throughout the years I included elements and skills of the following techniques in my teaching as well: yoga, aikido, dance trapeze and aerial techniques, breakdance and kung-fu.
+I’m seeking for continuouse development of my dancing and teaching skills through research and practice and by collaborating with inspiring dancers, choreographers, teachers, musicians and other disciplines.
+Some of the teachers and colleagues who inspired and influence my approach of teaching are: Inaki Azapailla (contemporary dance, partnering), David Zambrano (flying low, passing through), Gert van Leeuwen (yoga critical alignment and meditation), Hanneke Koks (voice classes), Frey Faust (Axis Syllabus), Andrew Morrish (solo improvisation, sound and language improvisation), Melissa Ellberger (breakdance & dance trapeze and new circus meets contemporary dance), Peter Kadar (bollwerk: co-teaching giving and taking weight, partnering, improvisation skills & games, camera work and editing).
+With my former colleagues from the Hans Hof Ensemble, I invented a specific approach of working with sets, props, costumes and dance partners, which I develop further ongoing, through my choreographic work with bollwerk.
+To bring those methodologies back to class, research and workshop situations, I translates them into physical exercises, movement quality researches and improvisation tasks, performance skill- practices as well as outdoor and site specific (dance) practices.